-You may design your product or app to be used in one manner, but users may use it in a completely different manner.
+You may design your product or app to be used in one manner to help aid with your mobile user acquisition strategy in order to get more people on board, but users may use it in a completely different manner.
 When Facebook launched its APIs to help others build on top of their platform, little did they anticipate anyone would use it to drive election outcomes.

 There are many ways – some creepy and some not – to help your see how your product is being used.

 Do people always come to your home page and search for a specific purchase, or do they start with their searches on Google and arrive on your website?
 Do they use filters to reduce the number of options before deciding what to buy?

 Tools like Yandex will allow you to view a user’s journey through the website/app.
 Or use an A/B or split testing tool like VWO to test out two sets of screens to see what converts the best.
 In the above example, an A/B test will allow you to create two versions of the filter – one with buckets to the left and one with all options on one page – and see how each of the versions impacts user experience.
 You could use a metric such as the time taken for a user to start checkout, or the value of goods purchased on each test to understand the impact.